davidfowl/DocsStaging/Buffers.md

 |`ReadOnlySequenceSegment<T>`|`Slice(int, int)`|`O(number of segments)`
 |`ReadOnlySequenceSegment<T>`|`Slice(SequencePostion, SequencePostion)`|`O(1)`

 Because of this mixed representation, the `ReadOnlySequence<T>` exposes indexes as `SequencePosition` instead of an integer.
 A `SequencePosition` is an opaque value that represents an index into the `ReadOnlySequence<T>` where it originated.
-It consists of 2 parts, a integer and an object, what these 2 values represent are tied to the implementation of `ReadOnlySequence<T>`.
+It consists of 2 parts, an integer and an object, what these 2 values represent are tied to the implementation of `ReadOnlySequence<T>`.

 ### Accessing data

-The `ReadOnlySequence<T>` exposes data as a enumerable of `ReadOnlyMemory<T>`.
+The `ReadOnlySequence<T>` exposes data as an enumerable of `ReadOnlyMemory<T>`.
 Enumerating each of the segments can be done using a simple foreach:

 ```C#
 long FindIndexOf(in ReadOnlySequence<byte> buffer, byte data)